Tips for Removing Damaged and Stripped Wing Nuts

 Reading more:

-- Exploring Scratch-Resistant Screw Coating Options for Your Refrigerator's Exterior Surfaces
+- Exploring Screwless Magnetic Attachment Options for Your Refrigerator's Kick Plate

 Use Pliers or Vice Grips

 If the wing nut is not too severely damaged or stripped, you may be able to grip it with pliers or vice grips for removal.
-Use adjustable or locking pliers to firmly grasp the wings of the nut.
+Use adjustable pliers or locking pliers to firmly grasp the wings of the nut.
 Carefully apply clockwise force while gripping the wings, being cautious not to exert excessive pressure that could break the nut.
 Slow and steady force can sometimes free a stuck or lightly damaged wing nut.

 Tap with a Hammer or Mallet

 For stubborn wing nuts, tapping them lightly with a hammer or mallet can help loosen them.
 Place a piece of wood or a block of rubber on top of the wing nut to protect its surface.
-Then, using a hammer or mallet, tap the wood or rubber block firmly but gently in a counterclockwise direction.
+Then, using a hammer or mallet, tap the wood or rubber block firmly but gently in a counter‑clockwise direction.
 The tapping action can help break any corrosion or rust that is causing the nut to stick and make it easier to turn.

 Use a Dremel Tool or Hacksaw